PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/virtual_network_gateway/README.md

 An ID of a Subnet in which the Virtual Network Gateway will be created.

-This has to be a dedicated Subnet names `GatewaySubnet`.
+This has to be a dedicated Subnet named `GatewaySubnet`.

 Type: string